gulpjs/gulp/README.md

 1. file.contents should always be a Buffer
 2. Use the `clone` module to clone options and copy the file object.
 Do not mutate the file object then pass it!
 Clone it then mutate it.
+3. Make use of the gulp-util library.
+Do you need to change a file's extension or do something tedious?
+Try looking if it's there first.

 ```javascript
 var es = require('event-stream'),